What is React?

 - Experience with various React frameworks

-- Great communication skills
+- Great communication and soft skills

 - Ability to work independently